codefinity/oeuvre/README.md

 ## Reasons For Selection of Domain Driven Design(DDD) Architecture

 ### Why Classical N-Layered Architecture Fails to Evolve?

+> "As defined in physics, the quantum is the minimum amount of any physical entity involved in an interaction.
+An architectural quantum is an independently deployable component with high functional cohesion, which includes all the structural elements required for the system to function properly.
+In a monolithic architecture, the quantum is the entire application; everything is highly coupled and therefore developers must deploy it en mass."

 <!-- pg69 -->